Drug information

 Where can I find more information about ciprofloxacin?

-- Recommendations on the HIV-related uses of ciprofloxacin, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.
+- Recommendations on the HIV-related uses of ciprofloxacin, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children With and Exposed to HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Oral suspension kit, tablet (film coated); Injection (solution).
 The Medication Guide includes information for people using ciprofloxacin.